When good intentions cause a lot of pain

 As solo entrepreneurs, it can be very easy to suffer from shiny object syndrome.
 There is no shortage of tools, products and services pitched to us daily and they all sound oh so amazing.
 It's quite easy to convince yourself that THIS is the thing that will solve all our problems.

-How many times have you said flat out, I need that fancy social media tool, collaboration thing, learning platform for a course I might run someday.
-Or you might say, I need a new website, I need new branding, I need a copywriter, I need to learn Facebook Ads?
+How many times have you said flat out, I need that fancy social media tool, collaboration thing, a learning platform for a course I might run someday.
+Or you might say, I need a new website, new branding, a copywriter, Facebook Ads, etcetera.
 These aren’t problems, of course, these are solutions.
-Maybe you do need them, but maybe you don't.
+Maybe you need them, but maybe you don't.

 Do you really know what you need?